-The following table provides details of compensation plans under which equity securities of BTB were authorized for issue in respect of the 2023 Financial Year.
-See note 12 of the Consolidated Financial Statements of BTB for the 2023 Financial Year.
+The following table provides details of compensation plans under which equity securities of BTB were authorized for issue in respect of the 2024 Financial Year.
+See note 12 of the Consolidated Financial Statements of BTB for the 2024 Financial Year.

-Plan Category Number of Securities to be Issued Upon Exercise of Options and Units Under Security Based Compensation Plans Weighted-Average Price of Outstanding Options, Number of Securities Remaining Available for Future Issue Under the Option and other Security Based Compensation Plans Equity Incentive Plans approved by the Unitholders N/A N/A N/A
+Plan Category Number of Securities to be Issued Upon Exercise of Units Under Security Based Compensation Plans Number of Securities Remaining Available for Future Issue Under the Option and other Security Based Compensation Plans Equity Incentive Plans approved by the Unitholders 515,041 2,194,147

-As at December 31, 2023, 86,705,901 Units were issued and outstanding.
+As at December 31, 2024, 88,024,109 Units were issued and outstanding.

-The deferred units allocated to some trustees were allocated as attendance fees for services rendered.
-For BTB to issue future Deferred Units, the issuance of unallocated Deferred Units under the Deferred Unit Plan must be confirmed by Unitholders every three (3) years at an annual meeting of the Unitholders following June 15, 2021, annual meeting.
+The Deferred Units allocated to some trustees were allocated as attendance fees for services rendered.
+The issuance of unallocated Deferred Units under the Deferred Unit Plan must be confirmed by Unitholders every three (3) years.
+The Deferred Unit Plan was last confirmed by the Unitholders at the annual meeting of the Unitholders for the 2023 Financial Year and will be up for re-confirmation at the annual meeting of the Unitholders for the 2026 Financial Year.